tombrt265/kotlin-project/README.md

-# HWR OOP Lecture Project Template

-[TODO]: # (Change README.md Headline to better fit to your project!)
+# Expense Tracker

-This repository contains a student project created for an ongoing lecture on object-oriented programming with Kotlin at HWR Berlin (summer term 2025).
+This repository contains a project created for the tracking, sorting and filtering of expenses.

-> :warning: This code is for educational purposes only.
-Do not rely on it!

 ## Prerequisites